 While Class A non-measuring and non-sterile devices won’t require an Import License, they will still require registration and self-certification to certain standards.
 More information can be found here.

 Medical Device Registration or Endorsements – Device Master File (DMF)

 The registration process in India for imported devices is a largely a re-assessment of their existing approval, utilizing the same documentation and evidence required in the reference country.
 This being said, the CDSCO will pay very close attention to the predicate device comparison section of the application.
 It will be important for manufacturers to carefully select the predicates compared to and provide sufficient evidence for equivalence.

 Quality Systems Conformity Assessment – Plant Master File (PMF)

 An ISO 13485 certification is required to certify the quality system/s of the legal and/or actual manufacturing facilities.
 To show conformity, manufacturers will need to submit a Plant Master File (PMF) for each manufacturing site.
 Once approved, an Import License is issued and medical devices approved at that site are added under the license.
-Therefore, manufacturers with 1 manufacturing site will have 1 Import License while manufactures with 3 sites will have 3 Import Licenses.
+Therefore, manufacturers with 1 manufacturing site will have 1 Import License while manufacturers with 3 sites will have 3 Import Licenses.
 Products manufactured at 2 sites will require 2 PMF applications and are then listed on each Import License once approved.